yeojz/otplib/README.md

 3. Select the latest `master` workflow run.
 4. Click on the `Artifacts` dropdown near the top-right.
 5. Download `otplib-ci-package.zip`.
-6. Unzip the zip file, you should see a `otplib-ci-{hash}.tar.gz` file.
+6. Unzip the zip file, you should see a list of `ci-{hash}-otplib-*.tar.gz` files.
-7. You can now run `npm install ./otplib-ci-{hash}.tar.gz` to install it into your project.
+7. Choose the desired package and `npm install ./ci-{hash}-otplib-*.tar.gz` to install it into your project.

 ## Getting Started